trains-worldexpresses.com

 Traction: WCM4 (d.c.)
 Bombay-Igatpuri, WCG2 (d.c.) helper Kasara - Igatpuri, WCM5 (a.c.) or diesel from Igatpuri, diesel WDM2 (CoCo) to Jhansi.
 WP (4-6-2 steam!)
 Jhansi - Delhi (photograph see chapter Travels).

-Colors: Electric and diesel locomotives maroon, WP green/black Cars maroon/cream.
+Colors: Electric and diesel locomotives maroon, WP green/black cars maroon/cream.

 Tourist Specials